lachemontes/Transcriptome_Assembly_Scripts_OneByOne/README.md

 Requirements:
 Detailed software and library dependencies are listed in the requirements.txt file.
 Usage:
-Instructions on how to use each script are provided in their respective directories or script headers.
+Instructions on using each script are provided in their respective directories or script headers.

 Contributions:
 Contributions and improvements are welcome.
 Please fork this repository and submit a pull request.